mlcommons/training/mixture_of_experts_pretraining/README.md

 python scripts/gpu/checkpoint_download.py --checkpoint_id mistralal/Mixtral-8x22B-v0.1 \
     --output_dir <path to save checkpoint> --hf_token <your token to HF repository>
 ```

-This script will download specified checkpoint from huggingface repository, preprocess it and save
+This script will download specified checkpoint directly from huggingface repository, preprocess it and save
 into specified directory

-To preprocess dataset, use dataset_preprocessing.py script
+Preprocessed dataset can be downloaded from mlcommons S3 bucket, follow S3 artifacts download
+section for more information.
+Preprocessed dataset is located in `preprocessed_c4` directory.
+This option is highly recommended.

+For manual downloading and preprocessing the dataset the dataset_preprocessing.py script can be used
 ```shell
 python scripts/gpu/dataset_preprocessing.py --input-tokenizer <path to tokenizer from checkpoint> \
     --workdir <working directory>
 ```
 After preprocessing, dataset will be saved into <working directory>/output

 ### Running